-Three of the establishment's internal audits were reviewed.
-The scope of each audit was discussed, along with audit findings and actions implemented.
+Three of the establishment's internal audits, and the most recent independent audit, were reviewed.
+There was evidence that the findings of each audit had been discussed, and actions implemented.

-One reported incident was reviewed.
-The root cause of the incident was discussed, along with corrective and preventative actions implemented.
+Three reported incidents were reviewed.
+There was evidence that the root cause of each incident had been discussed, and corrective and preventative actions implemented.

-Report sent to DI for factual accuracy: 29 December 2020
+Report sent to DI for factual accuracy: 20 April 2021

-Report returned from DI: 06 January 2021
+Report returned from DI: 26 April 2021

-Final Report issued: 19 January 2021
+Final Report issued: 26 May 2021

-Completion of corrective and preventative actions (CAPA) plan
+Completion of corrective and preventative actions (CAPA) plan doing so has taken sufficient action to correct all shortfalls addressed in the Virtual Regulatory Assessment Report.

-Based on information provided, the HTA is satisfied that the establishment has completed the agreed actions in the CAPA plan and in doing so has taken sufficient action to correct all shortfalls addressed in the Virtual Regulatory Assessment Report.
+Based on information provided, the HTA is satisfied that the establishment has completed the agreed actions in the CAPA plan and in